Página 12

 Página 12 (sometimes stylised as Página/12, Página|12 or Página12) is a newspaper published in Buenos Aires, Argentina.
-It was founded on 25 May 1987 by journalist Jorge Lanata and writers Osvaldo Soriano and Alberto Elizalde Leal.
+It was founded on 25 May 1987 by journalists Jorge Lanata and Ernesto Tiffenberg.

 Its first president was businessman Fernando Sokolowicz, in 1994 Grupo Clarín supposedly owned a share.
 The publishers also distribute a supplement covering Rosario area news, Rosario 12, since 1991.
 Since 2016 the newspaper is property of Grupo Octubre, a multimedia company created by Víctor Santa María, president of the Justicialist Party in the Buenos Aires.

 According to in-house surveys, 58% of the newspaper's readership is between 18 and 52 years old and belong to the medium and medium high socio economic groups: AB and C1/C2.